 I provide two different treatments that can be used to treat HWA.
 Each treatment has its benefits and limitations.
 Both materials are relatively expensive to apply but the expense needs to be balanced against the value of the hemlock trees you will lose if you do not treat.
-There is also the cost to have a tree removed professionally, which can run into the thousands of dollars.
+There is also the cost to have a tree removed professionally, which can run into the thousands of dollars

 Safari Basal Bark Spray: Safari is applied as a basal bark spray.
 The insecticide is sprayed on the bark of the tree from ground level up to 5 feet above ground level.
 The insecticide is absorbed through the bark and into the tree.
 The active ingredient used is dinotefuran, Product name is Safari 20SG.
 Safari 20SG is a restricted use insecticide and can only be applied by a licensed certified pesticide appplicator.
 Dinotefuran is very mobile inside of the tree, it will be absorbed through the bark of the tree and be transported within the tree up into the canopy and distributed to all parts of the tree, where it protects the foliage from HWA.
 Research has demonstrated that control begins a couple weeks after application and can last for 8 to 12 months.
 Dinotefuran gives very quick and effective control of HWA.
 Elimination of the HWA population after treatment may delay recolonization for a longer period of time, but monitoring should be used to verify this.

 Imidacloprid Basal Bark Spray: The active ingredient used is Imidacloprid.
 Imidacloprid is a restricted use insecticide and can only be applied by a licensed certified pesticide appplicator.
 The insecticide is sprayed on the bark of the tree from ground level up to 5 feet above ground level.
 The insecticide is absorbed through the bark and into the tree and then moves slowly through the phloem of the tree to the foliage.
-It may take from a couple of months to a year for the active ingredient to move up to the foliage.
+It may take from a couple of months to a year or more for the active ingredient to move up to the foliage.
 But once the imidaclopid is in the foliage it will provide long term control of HWA.
-Control is estimated to last for five to seven years.
+Control is estimated to last from five to seven years.

 Where hemlock trees are already heavily infested and trees are in decline it is advised to do an emergency treatment using dinotefuran (Safari) as a basal bark spray to get fast effective knockdown of HWA.
 Applying Imidacloprid at the same time as Safari will give long term control and reduce the labor cost of making two separate applications.

-Estimate of Cost to treat hemlock trees: These estimates are provided to give you a basis for calculating the cost to treat your trees.
+Estimate of Cost to treat hemlock trees: These estimates are provided to give you a basis of calculating the cost to treat your trees.
 Naturally there are other factors that will determine the actual costs, such as ease of access to the trees, total number of trees to treat, travel time to site etc. This estimate will also help you determine if you are getting a fair price for having your trees treated.
 Application rates are based on Diameter at Breast Height, DBH (the diameter of the tree measured 4 ft from the ground).
 To calculate the diameter of the tree use a tape measure or length of rope and measure the circumference of the tree, divide by Pi ( 3.1416") = the diameter in inches.